LinusBorg/composition-api-demos/README.md

 #### `use-media.js`

-Boolean Ref indicating wether the specified media query is fullfilled or not.
+Boolean Ref indicating whether the specified media query is fulfilled or not.

 ### Handling Promises